A workplace pension is a way of saving for your retirement that’s arranged by your employer.

 A percentage of your pay is put into the pension scheme automatically every payday.

-In most cases, your employer and the government also add money into the pension scheme for you.
+In most cases, your employer also adds money into the pension scheme for you, and you get tax relief from the government.

 The money is used to pay you an income for the rest of your life when you start getting the pension.